 - What to Add (fertilize) – Don’t add any fertilizer in the winter.
 I add some organic fertilizer every two weeks in the spring and summer months.

 - How to Pot – It’s a good idea to plant these in potting soil in a tall narrow pot if you want them to grow up instead of out.
 Whatever shape pot you choose, they do better in a smaller pot that holds less water.

 If you want to learn more about caring for your money tree and learn why it’s called a money tree, watch this video.

 Dracaena Massangeana (Corn Plant)

-I like this tree because it can survive and thrive in low light.
-One of the issues with having real plants is that so many of them really need lots of sunlight.
+I like this tree because it can survive and thrive in low-light conditions.
+One of the issues with having real indoor tree plants is that so many of them need full sunlight.
 What if you want to use a plant in a spot where there is no window nearby?
 This tree is perfect for that.

 It’s best to buy one that has three woody stalks of different heights so that it will always look filled out as it grows.
 They are only $24.99 at Ikea.